 The group's approach is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risk damage to the group's reputation.
 Due to the dynamic nature of the underlying businesses, group treasury maintains flexibility in funding by holding availability through credit lines.
-At year-end the group's total uncommitted facilities available was R1.967 million (2014: R1.676 million) of which the full balance remained undrawn (2014: nil drawn down).
+At year-end the group's total uncommitted facilities available was R1 676 million (2013: R1 676 million) of which the full balance remained undrawn (2013: R1 332 million).

-See note 28.5 for details for maturity analysis of the group's financial liabilities.
+See note 29.6 for details for maturity analysis of the group's financial liabilities.